dijonmusters/recipe-book/src/recipes/tomato-sauce.md

   "1 tbsp rosemary",
   "1 tbsp thyme",
 ]
+method: [
+  "Preheat oven to 150°C and slice roma tomatoes in half.", "Combine onion, garlic and olive oil in a bowl and microwave for 30 seconds.", "Add spices to the bowl and season with salt and pepper.
+Mix together and coat tomato halves by rotating through the mixture with hands.
+Place tomato halves on a baking tray and pour remaining mixture over.", "Bake for 2 hours flipping once, and then a further 30 minutes at 200°C. Allow to cool slightly and process into a thick sauce."
+]
 ---

-Preheat oven to 150°C and slice roma tomatoes in half.

-Combine onion, garlic and olive oil in a bowl and microwave for 30 seconds.

-Add spices to the bowl and season with salt and pepper.
-Mix together and coat tomato halves by rotating through the mixture with hands.
-Place tomato halves on a baking tray and pour remaining mixture over.

-Bake for 2 hours flipping once, and then a further 30 minutes at 200°C. Allow to cool slightly and process into a thick sauce.